 were then put into practice on numerous trial sites in across South

 Australia and Northern Territory.

-development of all facets of the Outback Pride project.
+development of all facets of the Outback Pride project, and wholly

-self fund the project and have given five years of their time at no
+initially to self fund the project and gave five years of their

 systems, Mike and Gayle have been joined by various government